flaupretre/terraform-ssh-tunnel/README.md

 - Optional: set `aws_assume_role` to assume a role before opening the SSM session (e.g. into a different AWS account)
 - As an option, add environment variables, like 'AWS_PROFILE', into the 'env' input array.

+### AWS SSM (directly)
+Additionally to the method above, there is support to use the `ssm_direct` method that does not use SSH for the port forwarding but rather directly uses the [port forwarding feature](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-sessions-start.html#sessions-remote-port-forwarding) of AWS SSM.
+This has the advantage, that it also works with AWS ECS Tasks that are cheaper to operate than EC2 machines.
+You need to provide the following variables for this variant:

+- set `type` to `ssm_direct`
+- set 'gateway_host' to the instance ID of the EC2 gateway or to the container id of the ECS task (i.e. `ecs:cluster-dev_76f81c3a205d40f795a66a1f11a7547b_76f81c3a205d40f795a66a1f11a7547b-4098987087`
+- set `target_host` and `target_port` as normal

 ### Google IAP

 This feature is EXPERIMENTAL and was never tested.
 You use it under your total responsibility.